 An Administrative Hearing is the process of adjudicating allegations of violations of the Code of Student Conduct by an Administrative Hearing Officer.
-The Administrative Hearing Officer in an Administrative Hearing may be the Investigator that completed the Investigation Report, or Administrative Hearing Officer assigned by the "Managing Director".
+The Administrative Hearing Officer in an Administrative Hearing may be the Investigator that completed the Investigation Report, or Administrative Hearing Officer assigned by the Managing Director or designee.
 The Administrative Hearing Officer makes the decision of responsibility and assigns a sanctions, as appropriate.
 Written notification of the outcomes of the Administrative Hearing will be provided to the student within five (5) University working days of the conclusion of the Administrative Hearing.
-Decisions made through the Administrative Hearing may be appealed by students by utilizing the Disciplinary Appeal Procedures outlined in Part I, Section D.14.
+Decisions made through the Administrative Hearing may be appealed by students by utilizing the Disciplinary b.
+Panel Hearing

+Appeal Procedures outlined in Part I, Section D.14.